Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/dotnet-tutorials.md

 ms.custom: devcenter
 ---

-# Tutorials for building .NET apps in Azure
+# Tutorials for building .NET and .NET Core apps in Azure

 The following table links to in-depth tutorials for building .NET apps running on Azure.